esneider/vim-waltz/README.md

 # vim-waltz #

-Waltz is VIM plugin that provides a portable way of mapping the Alt key.
+Waltz is a VIM plugin that provides a portable way of mapping the Alt key.

 ## Usage ##